 - 1. To determine Mechanical Equivalent of Heat, J, by Callender and Barne's constant flow method. - 2.
 Measurement of Planck's constant using black body radiation. - 3.
 To determine Stefan's Constant. - 4.
-To determine the coefficient of thermal conductivity of copper/ good conductor by Searle's Apparatus. - 5.
-To determine the Coefficient of Thermal Conductivity of Cu by Angstrom's Method / Bad conductor by cylindrical heat flow method. - 6.
+To determine the coefficient of thermal conductivity of copper/ good conductor by Searle's Apparatus. or - To determine the Coefficient of Thermal Conductivity of Cu by Angstrom's Method / Bad conductor by cylindrical heat flow method. - 5.
+Determination of thermal conductivity of glass in the form of tube. - 6.
 To determine the coefficient of thermal conductivity of a bad conductor by Lee and Charlton's disc method. - 7.
 To determine the temperature co-efficient of resistance by Platinum resistance thermometer. - 8.
 To study the variation of thermo emf across two junctions of a thermocouple with temperature. - 9.
 To record and analyze the cooling temperature of an hot object as a function of time using a thermocouple and suitable data acquisition system - 10.
 To calibrate Resistance Temperature Device (RTD) using Null Method/Off-Balance Bridge/ Determination of temperature co efficient of resistance by using meter bridge.